List of popes by country

-Coat of Arms of the Holy See.

 This page is a list of popes by country of origin and nationality.
 There have been 265 popes, from the continents of Asia, Europe, Africa, South America, and North America.
 Since the office of pope has existed for almost two millennia, many of the countries of origin of popes no longer exist, and so they are grouped under three periods: the Roman Empire period, the Middle Ages to modernity, and since the creation of Vatican City with the 1929 Lateran Treaty.
 Countries are listed in chronological order within each section.

 Statistical overview

 As of 2025, 265 (Note: There have been 267 papacies, since Pope Benedict IX (1032–1044; 1045; 1047–1048) was elected pope three times.) men have been pope, with at least one pope hailing (in chronological order) from Asia (9), Europe (251), Africa (3), or the Americas (2).
 Every pope since Pope Pius XI has been a citizen of Vatican City (established in the 1929 Lateran Treaty).
 (Note: Pope Pius XI, Pope Pius XII, Pope John XXIII, Pope Paul VI, Pope John Paul I, Pope John Paul II, Pope Benedict XVI, Pope Francis, and Pope Leo XIV have all been Vatican citizens.)